If you know someone who doesn’t know how to clear samples, please share this post with them.

 - Sample clearance outline

 - Contact, inform, send

 - Knowing possible outcomes

 A lot of times producers or beatmakers find a song, hear a portion they want, and then sample it without knowing who owns the original song.

 This goes deeper than knowing the name of the song and performing artist because some songs are covers.
 This means the master recording could be owned by a separate entity.

 This entity might be an indie artist, another label, or some unknown recording studio engineer who wasn’t paid for his services.

 Knowing this information up-front will help the process move along a lot smoother.

 Step 2: Find The Copyright & Master Recording Owners

-If you’re sampling from a hardcopy you’ll have all the information or most of it in front of you.
-You can also type in the name of the song into a PROs data base (Ascap & Bmi) and they will give you a run down of the following
+If you’re sampling from a hard copy you’ll have all the information or most of it in front of you.
+You can also type in the name of the song into a PROs database (Ascap or Bmi for example) and they will give you a rundown of the following